jpmorganchase/salt-ds/.changeset/thirty-knives-learn.md

 "@salt-ds/countries": patch
 ---

-Fixed LazyCountrySymbol crash with invalid code
+Fixed LazyCountrySymbol crash with invalid code, and `sharp` was not working correctly.